mekquiem/tjin-x-cahyadi/README.md

 5. Select item to be farmed before running the program.
 6. Do not interfere with the program once it has started running except to disable it.
 The program will auto-farm 1000 items before it must be restarted.
 7. The top row of your inventory must be filled with blocks, not seeds.
+8. Try to position yourself facing left and slightly off-centre of a block, but this is not mandatory.
+May possibly cause some issues at higher levels of the loop if this is not done, though unlikely.